Bloom Filters in Adversarial Environments: Model and Problem Definitions

 \paragraph{Unsteady representations.} When the Bloom filter has an unsteady representation, then the algorithm $\BB_2$ is randomized and moreover can change the representation $\M$.
 That is, $\BB_2$ is a query algorithm that outputs the response to the query as well as a new representation.
-Thus, the user or the adversary do not interact directly with the $\BB_2(\M,\cdot)$ but with an interface $Q(\cdot)$ (initialized with $\M$) to a process that on query $x$ updates its representation $\M$ and outputs only the response to the query (i.e.\ it cannot issue successive queries to the same memory representation but to one that keeps changing).
-Formally, $Q(\cdot)$ initialized with $\M$ on input $x$ acts as follows: \paragraph{The interface $Q(x)$ (initialized with $\M$):} \begin{enumerate} \item $(\M',y) \leftarrow \BB_2(\M,x)$. \item $\M \leftarrow \M'$. \item Output $y$. \end{enumerate} We define an analogue of the original Bloom filter for unsteady representations and then define an adversarial resilient one.
+That is, the data structure has an internal state that might be changed with each query and the user can perform queries to this data structure.
+Thus, the user or the adversary do not interact directly with $\BB_2(\M,\cdot)$ but with an interface $Q(\cdot)$ (initialized with some $\M^*$) that on query $x$ updates its representation $\M$ and outputs only the response to the query (i.e., it cannot issue successive queries to the same memory representation but to one that keeps changing).
+Formally, $Q(\cdot)$ is with $\M^*$ and at each point in time has a memory $M$.
+Then, on input $x$ is acts as follows: \paragraph{\uline{The interface $Q(x)$:}} \begin{enumerate} \item $(\M',y) \leftarrow \BB_2(\M,x)$. \item $\M \leftarrow \M'$. \item Output $y$. \end{enumerate} We define a variant of the above interface, denoted by $Q(x;x_1,\ldots,x_t)$ (initialized with $\M^*$) as first performing the queries $x_1,\ldots,x_t$ and then performing the query $x$ and output the result on $x$.
+Formally, we define: \paragraph{\uline{$Q(x;x_1,\ldots,x_t)$}:} \begin{enumerate} \item For $i=1\ldots t$ query $Q(x_i)$. \item Output $Q(x)$. \end{enumerate} We define an analog of the original Bloom filter for unsteady representations and then define an adversarial resilient one.